-At present the school uses the following examination boards for GCSE, AS and A2 examinations: AQA, EDEXCEL, OCR and CIE (for IGCSE) and Educas.
+At present the school uses the following examination boards for GCSE, AS and A2 examinations: AQA, EDEXCEL, OCR and Educas.

 Kendrick is a centre for the Associated Board examinations in music and students will be expected to take their examinations in school.
 They may either be entered by the school or their music teachers can enter them, requesting that they take the examination at Kendrick.
 Further details are available from the Music Department